-Once demolition has been completed and the Affected Block has been removed from the Register (and becomes a Remediated Block), a new Crown Lease will be issued enabling the Contract for Sale to be completed.
+Once demolition has been completed and the Crown Lease title is ready to be transferred, the Contract for Sale of the Vacant Block can be completed.
 Settlement on that contract will generally take place within 30 working days of notification from the Territory of that fact.